arviz-devs/GSoD/2022/project_idea.md

 the possible libraries that are used with the Bayesian workflow without doing a disservice to any group of users by not capturing their choice of library or language.
-Here's the icebreaker, writing such educational material/guide is actually one and the same, a wider task generally called Bayesian workflow..(Bayesian workflow](https://arxiv.org/abs/2011.01808).
+Here's the icebreaker, writing such educational material/guide is actually one and the same, a wider task generally called Bayesian workflow.[Bayesian workflow](https://arxiv.org/abs/2011.01808].

 Solving real problems with the Bayesian model requires computational tools, so trying to explain Bayesian modeling without using any PPL is very limited and not efficient.